 The seed should be sown to a depth of 2 cm (¾ of an inch) and about 15 cm (6 inches) apart, if you are sowing more than one row the rows should be 30 cm (12 inches) apart.
 The easiest way to sow is to create a drill with the edge of a hoe, and then place three or four seeds at each station.
 The seeds a fairly large but very light so it is best to sow on a day when there is no wind about.

 By sowing three or four seeds at each station you are pretty well guaranteed to have at least one germinate and will most likely have a choice of seedlings when it comes to the time to thin out, you will be able to leave the strongest seedling.

 Some varieties or parsnip come in pelleted seed form which makes it easier to sow them.

-Once you have sown the parsnip seed cover with soil and firm down, if the soil is dry water well.
+Once you have sown the parsnip seed cover with soil and firm down if the soil is dry water well.
 Parsnip seed can take three to four weeks to germinate so if you like sow some lettuce or radish seed in between the parsnip seed so that these quick germinating crops will mark the row.
 It will also give you a second crop from the same space.
-Carefully how between the rows to keep the weeds down, ensuring you don not damage the parsnip roots.
+Carefully how between the rows to keep the weeds down, ensuring you do not damage the parsnip roots.

 Once the seed has been sown other than keeping on top of the weeds and watering when needed parsnips required very little attention.
 Once the seedlings are about 5 cm (2 inches) thin them out to leave on seedling at each station.
-There is not point in trying to use the thinnings as new plants as they will not produce good roots after being transplanted.
+There is no point in trying to use the thinnings as new plants as they will not produce good roots after being transplanted.